Report: suspect arrested over death of German regional politician Walter Lübcke | DW | 08.06.2019

 A political motive was initially not ruled out, given that Lübcke had previously received death threats for standing up to the far-right.

-At the height of Europe's refugee crisis in 2015, Lüdcke had defended migrants as people in need of basic Christian values.
+At the height of Europe's refugee crisis in 2015, Lübcke had defended migrants as people in need of basic Christian values.

 ipj/rc (APF, dpa)